 ||$2.99/sq.ft. of GFA

 |Light Industry/Industrial park

 ||$24.30/sq.ft. of GFA

 ** School & Park Impact fees also apply to residential dwelling units

 As required by State law (RCW 82.02), impact fees are charged at the issuance of a projectís building permit.
 Payment is due before the building permit can be issued, but applicants may request deferred payment.
 Impact fees can be deferred until (1) final inspection; (2) issuance of the Certificate of Occupancy or equivalent certification; or (3) the closing of the first sale of the property after the issuance of the applicable building permit, whichever comes first; provided that the term of the impact fee deferral shall not exceed 18 months from the date of building permit issuance.

 Requesting Deferred Payment

-Requesting an impact fee deferral requires applicants to sign a deferred payment lien and pay applicable fees, including a $50 administration fee.
+Requesting an impact fee deferral requires applicants to sign a deferred payment lien and pay applicable fees, including an administration fee.
 The lien will be recorded against the property, to be released upon payment of the impact fee.

 To learn more about Impact Fee Deferral and get the Deferred Payment Request Form click here